-Matthias Raudaschl is project assistant at the Institute of Architecture Technology.
-He studied architecture at Graz University of Technology and is currently working on his dissertation titled Klettbeton – Analyse und Herstellungsmethoden verbindungsfähiger Betonstrukturen am Vorbild der Klettverbindung (Hook-and-Loop Concrete – Analysis and Production Methods for Connectable Concrete Structures Modelled on Hook-and-Loop Connections).
+Matthias Raudaschl is senior scientist at the Institute of Architecture Technology.
+He studied architecture at Graz University of Technology and, in 2020, he completed his PhD with the dissertation titled Klettbeton – Analyse und Herstellungsmethoden verbindungsfähiger Betonstrukturen am Vorbild der Klettverbindung (Hook-and-Loop Concrete – Analysis and Production Methods for Connectable Concrete Structures Modelled on Hook-and-Loop Connections).
 He works at various architectural practices such as Riegler Riewe Architekten.
 His recent publications include the paper “Hook-and-Loop fastener – application for the technical building equipment” (2019), the result of research project “Entwicklung von Klett-Befestigungssystemen für die Technische Gebäudeausrüstung (Klett-TGA)” (Hook-and-Loop Fastener Application for Technical Building Equipment).
 His research and teaching activities focus on the field of civil engineering with a specialization in connection techniques, in particular hook-and-loop fastenings.

 Iveta Šarmanová studied civil engineering at Brno University of Technology and at Bauhaus University in Weimar.
 She has worked in the offices Vladimír Fišer (Brno, Czech Republic) and Petschnigg ZT GmbH.
 In her research, she currently focuses on steel beam constructions and on the development of bridges.
 Since 2019, she has been university assistant at the Institute of Structural Design and is working on her PhD thesis on the topic of “CO2-optimierter Stahlbetonleichtbau für Hochbauten” (CO2-Optimized Lightweight Reinforced Concrete for High-Rise Structures).